kentcdodds/mdx-bundler/README.md

 ## This solution

 This is an async function that will compile and bundle your MDX files and their dependencies.
-It uses [esbuild](https://esbuild.github.io/), so it's VERY fast and supports TypeScript files (for the dependencies of your MDX files).
-It also uses [xdm](https://github.com/wooorm/xdm) which is a more modern and powerful MDX compiler with fewer bugs and more features (and no extra runtime requirements).
+It uses [MDX v2](https://mdxjs.com/blog/v2/) and [esbuild](https://esbuild.github.io/), so it's VERY fast and supports TypeScript files (for the dependencies of your MDX files).

 Your source files could be local, in a remote github repo, in a CMS, or wherever else and it doesn't matter.
 All `mdx-bundler` cares about is that you pass it